-One who can pinpoint a problem, the process of solving it, the right audience and the appropriate pricing.
+One who can pinpoint a problem, the process of solving it, the right audience, and the appropriate pricing.
 This would simplify your marketing and sales process onward.

-6. Training Them with the Right Follow-up
+6. Training On the Right Follow-up

 The right follow up is very important when doing sales.
-With the right training on how to do follow up.
-Your sales team will become more effective.
+With the right training on how to do follow up, your sales team will become more effective.